tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 ## Mechanical Class and Social Structure
-**Druids, Wizards, Artificers, Sorcerers:** often performing some sort of science roll **Bards:** Keepers of oral history, designers, artists
+**Druids, Wizards, Artificers, Sorcerers, Rangers:** often performing some sort of science roll **Bards:** Keepers of oral history, designers, artists **Paladins, Fighters, Rouges, Artificers again** **Barbarians, Clerics, Warlocks
-Rangers:
-**Paladins, Fighters, Rouges, Artificers again**

-**Barbarians, Clerics, Warlocks
+**3rd party classes and Edgecasses:** If you have an idea for your character that you are excited about I would love to talk!
+Let me know what you are thinking and generally speaking we can usually work something out.
+However I reserve the right to veto

 ## Core concepts and Ideas